Jamie's Finance: Personal Philosophy

 In the age of AI, protect yourself.

 Artificial intelligence is rewriting careers, industries, and entire economies.
-The best protection is not fear — it is financial resilience.
-An emergency fund, a diversified investment portfolio, and an understanding of how money works will matter more in the next decade than at any point in modern history.
-Start now.
+The best protection is not fear.
+It is financial resilience.
+An emergency fund, a clear understanding of how money works, and awareness of investment options available to you can all form part of that resilience.
+When investing, your capital is at risk.

 04